0xabdoulaye/CyberTalents-Blue-Team-Scholarship-Writeups/Soc-analyst/Backdoor/Readme.md

 ```
 I got only 4 request.
 So, in the first request i see vsFTPD 2.3.4 and it's the vulnerability that allowed the attacker to hack the machine.
-I search that on Google and i got CVE-2011-2523.
+I search that on Google and i got CVE-2011-2523. <br>
 Also, you can see that in these FTP request, you will see the source IP, that's 192.168.1.58,  and destination IP : 192.168.1.80.
-Now if you use wireshark and filter using FTP. you will find the Destination Mac address.
+Now if you use wireshark and filter using FTP. you will find the Destination Mac address. <br>
 or use this wireshark command

 ```